khansaad1275/IP-Tracer/README.md

 # What is IP-Tracer ?

 IP-Tracer is used to track an ip address.
 IP-Tracer is developed for linux and android terminal's like Termux and GNURoot Debian. you can easily retrieve ip address information using IP-Tracer.
 IP-Tracer use ip-api to track ip address.
-<a href="https://www.learntermux.tech/2020/02/how-to-install-ip-tracer-in-termux.html">Read In detail about this IP-Tracer</a>
+<a href="https://www.learntermux.tech/2020/02/how-to-install-ip-tracer-in-termux.html">Read In detail about the IP-Tracer</a>

 <br>
 <p align="center">